 MEETING SUMMA RY FOR:

-TO: ADOT Civil Rights Office
+TO: ADOT Civil Righ nts Office

-FROM (Name, Title, Program Area/Unit):
+FROM (Name, Title e, Program Area/Uni it):

 Name and purpose e of meeting:

 Date, location and summary of activiti es at meeting:

 l

 Number of public a attendees:

 ·

 • English Proficiency (LE

-or requested? (ex.
-Interpretation, (ex.
-Interpreter, Translator, renting of accommodation? (\$) Estimated cost associated with accommodation? (\$)
+or requested? (e Accommodations made in advance or requested? (ex.
+Interpretation, translation, listening device) How was the request accommodated? (ex.
+Interpreter, Translator, renting of a listening device) Estimated cost associated with accommodation? (\$)

-translation, iis sterning device; a listening device
+translation, iis sterning device; a listelling device

 of Self-Identificat ion Surveys returne ed:

 Δ. ion Comon Tidle VII

 ion Survey - Title VI

 CATEGORY GNATION COUNT

-African American/I
+African American/I American Indian/A

-American Indian/Alaskan Native Asian
+Asian ilaskari ivative

 Race/Ethnicity Hispanic/Latino

 · · ther Pacific Islander

 White

 Where were meeting notices advertised?
 Please provide the name of the publication, web addressed if posted online and any physical locations of where notices were posted.
 Were there any EJ (low-income or minority) populations identified as potentially affected communities?
 Yes □ No □ If Yes, what community engagement tools were used?
 Provide or attached the LEP, and EJ demographic information that was collected prior to this meeting.
-Data should include in-person and online data collected. production of the control of the con Please attach: advertisement(s) used to publicize this meeting mailer(s) that were used to publicize this meeting photo(s) of the Title VI display to include: Title VI Notice to the Public Title VI brochures (English & Spanish) Self-Identification Surveys Sign-in sheet with the date of the meeting A copy of the Public Involvement Plan (if applicable) Additional Information (Optional): Use the space below to provide any additional information about the meeting or accommodations.
+Data should include in-person and online data collected. production of the control of the con Please attach: advertisement(s) used to publicize this meeting mailer(s) that were used to publicize this meeting photo(s) of the Title VI display to include: Title VI Notice to the Public Title VI brochures (English &amp; Spanish) Self-Identification Surveys Sign-in sheet with the date of the meeting A copy of the Public Involvement Plan (if applicable) Additional Information (Optional): Use the space below to provide any additional information about the meeting or accommodations.